 At Crandall & Pera Law, we can help your family members after negligent care has placed them in danger.
 We have procured millions of dollars in verdicts and settlements for the victims we represent throughout Kentucky and Ohio.
 We work hand in hand with our clients, visiting nursing homes and building cases with the help of outside medical experts whenever necessary.
 We offer our clients support and guidance through difficult times.

 Nursing home residents have a right to be safe and secure where they live.
-If you suspect your family member’s fall is related to nursing home neglect or abuse, please call Crandall & Pera Law at 877-686-8879 or fill out this convenient online contact form.
-We proudly serve clients throughout Kentucky and Ohio.
+If you suspect your family member’s fall is related to nursing home neglect or abuse, please call Crandall & Pera Law at 855-444-6651 or fill out our online contact form.
+We proudly serve clients throughout Ohio and Kentucky.